Consultancy contracts you can trust

 These consultancy agreement templates are designed to be adaptable to a wide range of different circumstances, and to be clear, easy to use, and flexible.
 They may be suitable for use whether you are a consultant offering your services to customers, or a customer considering the recruitment of a consultant.

 They are fully up-to-date, both legally and stylistically.
 They have all been drafted and are all maintained by me, Alasdair Taylor.
 I have over a decade of experience drafting consultancy agreement documents.
 If you have any questions about them, please do ask.

 Consultancy agreement selection

-We supply six different consultancy agreement documents: four general consultancy agreements and two that are particularly suitable for web-related consultancy services.
+We supply 8 core consultancy agreement documents: 6 general consultancy agreements and two that are particularly suitable for web-related consultancy services.

 General consultancy agreements

 The "standard" versions of the consultancy agreements / T&Cs are designed for ease-of-use, whereas the "premium" versions contain a wide range of additional and optional clauses.

 In addition to the clauses in the "standard" versions of the consulting agreements, the "premium" versions include:

 The equivalent "terms and conditions" and "agreement" templates are very similar in substance.
 The difference between the template types is largely presentational.

 The "consulting agreement" templates are designed to be used to create traditional agreement documents, with the parties' names stated at the top and the parties signing at the bottom.
 This style of consultancy agreement is typically used where the parties negotiate the terms of the document (i.e. the terms are not being imposed by one party on the other).